Doctors are among the many dead in Gaza. These are their stories

 This time around, he arrived two days after the Oct.
 7 Hamas attack in Israel that sparked the current war.
 He said that, more than a month in, he is at a loss for words to quantify the horror he is witnessing.

 "A few days ago, we found out one of the senior nurses in the main operating room was killed.
 Then a pediatric resident was killed.
-A day before that, one of the young anesthetic residents had been killed," Abu Sittah told NPR, during a 1 a.m. local time phone call over a tenuous connection last week.
+A day before that, one of the young anesthetic residents had been killed," Abu Sittah told NPR last week, during a 1 a.m. phone call over a tenuous connection.

 In most instances, he said, he doesn't have a personal connection with the victims beyond their resolve to stay and treat those they can help.
-But in their deaths, there is a bond.

-"Because it could be any of us at any time," he said.
+But in their deaths there is a bond, "because it could be any of us at any time."

-A couple of weeks ago, word had come through that an obstetrician from the hospital had been killed in a missile attack on her home, with one of her two daughters.
+A couple of weeks ago, word came through that an obstetrician from the hospital had been killed in a missile attack on her home, along with one of her two daughters.

 NPR has not been able to reach Abu Sittah since Israeli troops entered the hospital on Wednesday.
 It is unclear if he has been evacuated.
-On the day of the interview, he was optimistic that a ceasefire would inevitably be declared.
-He said he hoped to continue to treat as many patients as possible until the day arrived.
+On the day of the interview, he was optimistic that a ceasefire would be declared.
+He said he hoped to continue treating as many patients as possible until that day arrived.

 Abu Sittah added: "I think people are still in shock in Gaza.
 I think, because it's not stopped, people aren't taking stock of the amount and the magnitude of loss that they've had in terms of family and friends and loved ones and colleagues. ...
 When it's over, then we'll grieve."